Hillario/vilcom-assets/README.md

-# Vilcom Assets Information Management System
+# VILCOM STAFF PORTAL

 ## Overview
-The Vilcom Assets Information Management System is a comprehensive system designed to manage and track various assets within an organization.
+The VILCOM STAFF PORTAL is a comprehensive system designed to manage and track various assets within an organization.
 It provides functionalities for departments, equipment repair, network equipment, office equipment, user requests, user roles, servers, and their maintenance.

 ## Table of Contents
 1. [Features](#features)